 Environmental risk is managed throughout the Group as it has the potential to impact negatively upon the AGS Airports Group's reputation and jeopardise the airports' licences/certification to operate and to grow.
 Aberdeen Airport is certificated to ISO 14001, environmental management standard.
 The Company has a dedicated Environmental Advisor resource whose remit covers noise, waste, air and water quality, and carbon emissions.
 This role ensures that Aberdeen International Airport's operations comply with legislative obligations and the Company's standards.
 In addition, the Company has a carbon management plan to enable the setting of an ambitious target to support its carbon neutral status, which it attained in 2020 through PAS 2060 which sets out requirements for quantification, reduction and offsetting of greenhouse gas emissions for organisations, products and events.
 An independently audited carbon footprint report is published annually covering all areas of environmental performance.
-The Company gained the Airport Carbon Accreditation certificate from ACI Europe in 2020.
-All of the Group's airports have been assessed against the GRESB standard which is part of their external corporate social responsibility verification process with the three airports gaining the top three marks for UK and European airports.
-Aberdeen airport faired well in the 2020 benchmark, coming in second place in the UK and Europe and attaining 5 star status.
+The Company gained the Airport Carbon Accreditation certificate from ACI Europe in 2020 and this was extended through 2021.
+All of the Group's airports have been assessed against the GRESB standard which is part of their external corporate social responsibility verification process with the three airports gaining the top three marks for the UK airports in 2021.
+Aberdeen airport faired well in the 2021 benchmark, coming in second place in the UK and attaining 5 star status.